JanssenProject/jans/docs/admin/auth-server/openid-features/logout/README.md

 A request to `end_session_endpoint` endpoint of OP will clear the user session on OP.
 Along with this, it is important that RP also removes the local user session.
 RP can do this before redirecting user agent to `end_session_endpoint`.
-In case RP is configured to receive an intimation from the OP about user logouts (either via front or backchannel logout mechanisms), then RP may choose to remove local session only after OP informs the RP about the successful logout.
+In case RP is configured to receive an intimation from the OP about user logouts (either via front or backchannel logout mechanisms), then RP may choose to remove local session after OP informs the RP about the successful logout.

+### Configuration Properties

+Client configuration property of `Post Logout Redirection URIs` plays important role when using RP initiated logout.
+After successful logout from Janssen Server, the server will redirect user-agent to the URI specified in this property.

 ## Front-Channel Logout